zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 | `1`    | `uint8_t` | 0x0b     |
 | `[0,]` | Bytes     | Data     |

-This is sent by a TCP server to a TCP client in an encrypted data packet, when the server obtains a Route request with Addressee IP/Port referring to the client, according to the scheme used by that server when handling TCP Route Requests.
+This is sent by a TCP server to a TCP client in an encrypted data packet when the server obtains a Route request with Addressee IP/Port referring to the client, according to the scheme used by that server when handling TCP Route requests.

 # Announcing connection info
 We use announcements to store our timestamped connection info on the DHT in